 MS PowerPoint is your only go-to place when you have little time to pitch your idea to your team or clients in the most creative way.
 PowerPoint presentations are easy to create as you have lots of templates to choose from and styles to apply.
 Transitions and animation add another level of touch to your presentation.
-But all these features seem easily accessible if you are trained at it.
+But all these features seem easily accessible if you are trained in them.
 If you're not, you may have to spend time learning it.
 This brings many professionals and students to consider several pros and cons of PowerPoint presentations.

 MS Office Powerpoint comes with a new set of functions and editing tools in every version.
 Microsoft has added several features to PowerPoint 2019, such as Morph transitions, Zoom features, vector graphics, recording features, and background removal functions.
 Several functions like text highlighter, funnel charts, 2D map charts, and integration with Bluetooth digital pen are the newly added PowerPoint features.

 Powerpoint is a presentation program that has benefits and uses for students and professionals.
 This program is included in the MS Office Suite and is handy for creating slideshows that you can use in college or school projects or office collaboration.
 The pros of PowerPoint are a variety of templates, a comprehensive interface, and professional-level editing ability.

 You can edit your presentations to make them look good and easy to understand.
 It has a simple user interface that makes it easy for people who have never used the program before to create their own presentations.

 A wide range of templates is available, so you don't have to start from scratch every time you want to create something new.
 You can just pick the one that works best for what you need and then get started modifying it with your own.